 Yes, we know what you’re thinking… you’re already juggling more online logins than you ever thought imaginable and you’d rather not spend any more time thinking about them.
 That’s fair.
-But the truth is, the passwords you choose and how you manage them have implications on a global scale: more than 80% of data breaches resulting from stolen and/or weak passwords.
+But the truth is, the passwords you choose and how you manage them have serious implications on a global scale: stolen credentials are the #1 entry point for cybercriminals.

 At SpyCloud, we spend a lot of time thinking about passwords because their misuse has proven to be one of the most persistent contributing factors to the increase in cybercrime.
 We also know that passwords aren’t going away anytime soon.
-What better occasion than World Password Day to share our top 5 tips for stronger passwords and – stronger account protection overall.
+Here, we offer our top 5 tips for stronger passwords and – stronger account protection overall.

 By now, you would think all the advice about the importance of strong passwords would sink in.
-And yet, among the passwords SpyCloud recaptured from breaches last year alone, “123456” was found over 9.8 million times, “password” was found over 1.2 million times, and “qwerty” was found 719,178 times.
+And yet, among the passwords SpyCloud recaptured from breaches last year alone, the top three were “pass,” “123456,” and “password.”
 If we use passwords that are easy for us to remember, they are easy for criminals to guess.
 This makes us vulnerable to password spraying, a brute force attack where a cybercriminal uses a list of usernames and common passwords to try to gain access to a particular site.
 Once they get a match, the criminal will test that same username and password combination against as many accounts as possible.